pennmem/speech_recognition/exercises/exercise_2/README.md

-Run Kaldi on a single file and write the output to 0.ann
+Run Kaldi on a single file using scripts/kaldi_align.py and write the output to 0.ann